Group A: Homologation

 To qualify for FIA approval, 2,500 identical models have to be built in 12 consecutive months.
 The homologation period lasts for every subsequent year of production and seven years after the year that less than 10% (250) are produced in one year and the model is considered out of production by the FIA.
 Evolutions of the series production model homologated are permitted with a ET (Evolution of the type) extension applied.
 Before 1993 the initial production requirement was 5000.

 However, not all manufacturers who built such models sold them all, some stripped the majority of them to rebuild them as stock models or used them to allow teams to use modified parts.
 One such example of this was Volvo with the 240 Turbo in 1985, an evolution of a model first homologated in 1982.
-After they had produced 500 such models, Volvo stripped 477 cars of their competition equipment and sold them as standard 240 turbo roadcars.
-As a result, after FISA's failed attempt at finding an "Evolution" car in any European countries, Volvo were forced to reveal the names of all 500 "evo" owners to be permitted to compete.
+After they had produced 500 such models, Volvo stripped 477 cars of their competition equipment and sold them as standard, street legal 240 Turbos.
+As a result, after FISA's failed attempts at finding an "Evolution" car in any European country, Volvo were forced to reveal the names of all 500 "Evo" owners to be permitted to compete.

-Due to the smaller car markets of Australia and New Zealand, a deal was struck between FISA and the Confederation of Australian Motorsport (CAMS) so that Australian manufacturers only had to produce 1,000 base models of the various cars which they wished to homologate for racing, though the racing models still had to comply with the additional 500 Evolution number.
-Ultimately Holden was the only Australian car manufacturer to homologate cars for racing in Group A with their various V8 powered Holden Commodore's, the evolution models first coming from Peter Brock's HDT Special Vehicles, and later the Tom Walkinshaw owned Holden Special Vehicles (HSV) set up in 1987 to replace the HDT.
+Due to the smaller car markets of Australia and New Zealand, a deal was struck between FISA and the Confederation of Australian Motorsport (CAMS) so that Australian manufacturers only had to produce 1,000 base models of the various cars which they wished to homologate for racing, though the racing models still had to comply with the additional 500 production minimum for any evolution models.
+Ultimately Holden was the only Australian car manufacturer to homologate cars for racing in Group A with their various V8-powered Holden Commodores, the evolution models first coming from Peter Brock's HDT Special Vehicles, and later the Tom Walkinshaw owned Holden Special Vehicles (HSV) set up in 1987 to replace the HDT.